Turning Market Volatility into Opportunity: Strategies for Protecting and Growing Your Retirement Portfolio in Uncertain Times

 Alternatives (real estate, private credit, structured notes) can reduce correlation with traditional markets.

-Your exact mix should reflect your risk tolerance, income needs, and time horizon — not market headlines.
+Our exact mix should reflect our risk tolerance, income needs, and time horizon — not just market headlines.

 2. Take Advantage of Shifting Interest Rates